backdrop-contrib/image_library_image_access/README.md

 existing images.

-This module provides an extra permission to access all the images in the image library - other roles (accounts) will only see *their own files*.
+This module provides an extra permission to access all the images in the image library - other roles (accounts) will only see *their own files* in the image browser.

 ## Installation

 Install this module using the
  [official Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules).

+Go to admin/config/people/permissions and grant the "Access any file in image library" permission to the roles you need, for example "Editor".
+That's it.

 ## Issues